-Nobody should be surprised to encounter a long line at an airport—they come with the territory, especially if you’re checking a bag, stopping at a TSA checkpoint, waiting to board, or queuing at customs and immigration at the end of an international flight.
+Nobody should be surprised to encounter long lines at an airport—they come with the territory, especially when you’re checking a bag, passing through security, waiting to board, or queuing at customs and immigration at the end of an international flight.

-Instead of waiting—sometimes for hours—in a long line to present your ID to an immigration agent and have your passport stamped, you instead scan your passport and your handprint at an automated kiosk, answer a few on-screen questions, and receive a printed slip that lets you head directly to baggage claim and exit.
-Global Entry is available at more than 70 U.S. airports, plus a few international airports with U.S. pre-clearance.
+Instead of waiting—sometimes for hours—in a long line to present your ID to an immigration agent and have your passport stamped, you simply scan your passport and your handprint at an automated kiosk, answer a few on-screen questions, and receive a printed slip that lets you head directly to baggage claim and exit.
+Global Entry is available at more than 70 U.S. airports, plus a handful of international airports with U.S. pre-clearance kiosks.

 Don’t confuse Global Entry with the similar-looking entry kiosks like Mobile Passport Control at many U.S. airports.
 Those just let you avoid filling out paper customs declarations and answering routine questions; you still have to line up for an agent.

-NEXUS costs $50 a year, with no charge for kids under 18.
+NEXUS costs $50 a year with no charge for kids under 18.
 Although nominally focused strictly on travel to/from Canada, NEXUS does include Global Entry and PreCheck.
 But enrollment is more of a hassle, typically requiring personal interviews with the entire family in both the U.S. and Canada.

 Enrollment in Clear requires providing extensive documentation.
 It currently costs $189 per year ($15.95 per month, billed annually) for one person with add-ons for additional family members.